copper-project/cu-bincode/README.md

 Bincode will encode enum variants as a `u32`.
 If you're worried about storage size, we can recommend enabling `Configuration::with_variable_int_encoding()`.
 This option is enabled by default with the `standard` configuration.
 In this case enum variants will almost always be encoded as a `u8`.

 Currently we have not found a compelling case to respect `#[repr(...)]`.
 You're most likely trying to interop with a format that is similar-but-not-quite-bincode.
-We only support our own protocol ([spec](https://github.com/bincode-org/bincode/blob/trunk/docs/spec.md)).
+We only support our own protocol ([spec](https://github.com/copper-project/cu-bincode/blob/main/docs/spec.md)).

-If you really want to use bincode to encode/decode a different protocol, consider implementing `Encode` and `Decode` yourself. `bincode-derive` will output the generated implementation in `target/generated/bincode/<name>_Encode.rs` and `target/generated/bincode/<name>_Decode.rs` which should get you started.
+If you really want to use bincode to encode/decode a different protocol, consider implementing `Encode` and `Decode` yourself. `cu_bincode_derive` will output the generated implementation in `target/generated/cu_bincode/<name>_Encode.rs` and `target/generated/cu_bincode/<name>_Decode.rs` which should get you started.